 Over the years, the club has been very involved in the community including building playgrounds and providing aid during the E-coli crisis of 2001.
 We have also helped organize and run the Saugeen Home & Recreation Expo for many years

 The Walkerton Kinsmen Club meets the 1st and 3rd Monday of every month, and we would love to have you join us one night to check it out!
-Be sure to email us at email@example.com to find out more!
+Be sure to click the CONTACT US link in the top menu bar to find out more!

 What We Do